turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-static-exception/index.md

 ## Step 8: Confirm the setting

-This bucket is now exempt from the requirement to enable uniform access.
+This storage account is now exempt from the requirement to enforce TLS 1.2.

 <p><img alt="confirm setting" src="/images/docs/guardrails/getting-started/getting-started-azure/create-static-exception/raw-confirm-policy-setting.png"/></p>

 ## Step 9: View in context

 Select the **Hierarchy** tab.
-The project-level policy specifies **Check: Uniform**.
-You’ve overridden that with an exception that exempts this particular bucket from that policy.
+The project-level policy specifies **Check: TLS 1.2**.
+You’ve overridden that with an exception that exempts this particular storage account from that policy.

 <p><img alt="view-hierarchy" src="/images/docs/guardrails/getting-started/getting-started-azure/create-static-exception/raw-view-hierarchy.png"/></p>